SCOTUS Appears to Side With Public Funding for Religious Schools

 The Court heard arguments in a case over a Montana public scholarship fund.

 After hearing arguments in Espinoza v.
-Montana Department of Revenue, a case in which parents contend that the Montana Supreme Court’s decision to strike down a school scholarship program was in violation of their constitutional right to religious exercise and equal protection, a majority of the U.S. Supreme Court appeared poised to overrule the state court and granted a win for religious liberty.
+Montana Department of Revenue, a case in which parents contend that the Montana Supreme Court’s decision to strike down a school scholarship program was in violation of their constitutional right to religious exercise and equal protection, a majority of the U.S. Supreme Court appeared poised to overrule the state court and grant a win for religious liberty.

 As The Wall Street Journal reported, “The program at issue was relatively small; it provided up to a $150 tax credit to residents who contributed a like amount to organizations providing scholarships to private schools, whether secular or religious.
 The Montana Supreme Court struck down the entire program, finding it violated the state constitution’s ban on public support for sectarian schools.”